 Website and Writing Blog

 Lynne Clark lives in London, England.
 She is currently writing a young adult fantasy about magic and angry women.
-It is called For the Love of Goats, and is due out the moment it is finished.
+It is called The Honeyed Scent of Iron, and is due out the moment it is finished.
 Find out more here.

 Adam Jarvis is a Canadian author who writes fantasy for all ages.
 His upcoming book, Ribbon Road, is a fantastical adventure about Barbara, a sassy twelve year old who is thrown into the multiverse with only her hair ribbons and a bag of baby carrots to defend herself.
 To find out about Ribbon Road and his other work, head to his website